 - British Academy Postdoctoral Research Fellow (1999-2002)

 Kathleen Hughes Research Fellow (Newnham College, Cambridge) 1995-1996

-- I welcome graduate students working in the areas of Latin and neo-Latin studies, Classical Tradition/ Reception, history of emotion, and Jesuit studies.
+- I welcome graduate students working in the areas of Latin and neo-Latin studies, classical reception studies, history of emotion and psychiatry, and Jesuit studies.

 - New and noteworthy

 - Keynote at First International Symposium on Jesuit Studies at Boston College in June: